 - Roll in Epsom salt for a frosty texture.

-- Tie twine or ribbon around the neck; tuck in a sprig of pine or a tiny bell.
+- Tie twine or ribbon around the neck, then tuck in a sprig of pine or a tiny bell.

 - Add a tea light and bask in the glow.

-Pro move: Stagger 5–7 jars in different sizes down your dining table.
-It’s the easiest centerpiece ever.
+Pro move: Stagger 5 to 7 jars in different sizes down your dining table.
+It's the easiest centerpiece ever.

 3. Paper Snowflake Garland That Doesn't Look Like Kindergarten

 Hear me out: paper snowflakes, but chic.
-Think crisp white cardstock, elegant shapes, and clean lines.
+Think crisp white cardstock, refined shapes, and clean lines.
 No crumpled printer paper energy here.

 - Templates: Use symmetrical templates for sophisticated cuts (search “Scandinavian snowflake templates”).